Haemophilus Influenza Type B (HIB) Disease & Vaccine Information

 HIB: The Disease

+Haemophilus influenza type b (Hib) is an invasive bacterial infection spread by airborne droplets through sneezing or coughing, or by direct contact with secretions or fomites.
+Hib can cause severe illness, including meningitis and systemic, invasive disease in the bones and joints and mostly affects infants and children under the age of six.
 The most common symptoms of severe Hib infection are fever and altered central nervous system function.
 Less common symptoms can be osteomyelitis, septic arthritis, pericarditis, orbital cellulitis, endophthalmitis, urinary tract infection, abscesses, and bacteremia.
-Learn more about HIB…
+Learn more about Hib…

-The Haemophilus influenzae type b (Hib) polysaccharide-protein conjugate vaccine has been available in the U.S. since December 1987.
-Conjugation is the process of chemically bonding a polysaccharide to a protein “carrier” to increase the effectiveness of the polysaccharide antigen.
-Two conjugate Hib vaccines are licensed for use in the U.S. for infants as young as 6 weeks old.
+The first Haemophilis influenza type b vaccine was licensed in 1987 and currently there are a total of six vaccines licensed for distribution in the U.S. Two conjugate Hib vaccines are licensed for use in the U.S. for infants as young as 6 weeks old.
 A third is approved only for the last dose of Hib among children ages 12 months and older.
-Three combination vaccines that contain Hib conjugate vaccine are also available, for a total of six vaccines containing Haemophilis B that are licensed for vaccination and distribution in the U.S.
+Three combination vaccines that contain Hib conjugate vaccine are also available.

-One of the three combination vaccines was only approved by the FDA on June 14, 2012, a Meningococcal Groups C and Y and Haemophilus b tetanus toxoid conjugate vaccine for infants and children ages 6 weeks through 18 months.
 None of the Hib vaccines protect against any other types of Haemophilus infection than type b.
-It also does not protect against meningitis caused by any other bacteria.
+They also do not protect against meningitis caused by any other bacteria.
 It is not known whether Hib vaccine protects against ear infections.
 Learn more about HIB vaccine…

 HIB Quick Facts